WolffunGame/UnityUIManager/README.md

 yield return screenContainer.Push("ExamplePage", true);
 ```

-To wait in an asynchronous method, use await for `AsyncProcessHandle.Task` as follows.
+To wait in an asynchronous method, use await for `AsyncProcessHandle.Task` as follow.

 ```cs
 await screenContainer.Push("ExamplePage", true);